by Chris Wayan, 2007-2012

 Who will these Atlanteans be?
 Well...

-Intro - Names - Holes - NW Sounds - North - Titanis - Sargasso Desert - On Leptaurs - East
+Intro - Names - Holes - NW Sounds - North - Titanis - Sargasso Desert - On Leptaurs - West - East

 These savannas around the Sargasso Desert are the biggest in this hemisphere by far--so much of Abyssia's forest!
 That's had evolutionary consequences.
 Conditions in Hatteras, the Researcher Lakes, the Niños Hills, and especially the savannas around the Nares Lakes are as close to East Africa as we'll find in this hemisphere.
 That may lead to the evolution of an intelligent species.
 Probably not apes; remember that Abyssian mammals are best described as centauroid, so it isn't just bipeds and knuckle-walkers who have a free hand to explore tool use!